International Partner Providers

 If a provider is involved in the management of a group project or study tour, the organisation must:

-- Have an approved Preferred Provider Agreement with Western Sydney University (above).
+- Have an approved International Partner Provider agreement (IPPA) and associated procurement plan with Western Sydney University (above).

 - Provide the prospective program leader with a professional proposal that clearly summarises the itinerary, activities, program costs, and conditions.